Matthewalvarado25/azure-network-protocols/README.md

 </p>
 <p>

-Install wireshark inside the Windows 10 VM
+Install Wireshark inside the Windows 10 VM
-- IN your Windows 10 virtual machine, open up Microsoft Edge, and download and install Wireshark
+- In your Windows 10 VM, open up the browser, and download and install Wireshark and open it
-- Open Wireshark

 Observe the network traffic
-- Open Microsoft Windows PowerShell as we prepare to observe network traffic
+- Open PowerShell so we can observe the network traffic
-- In Wireshark, start packet capture by clicking the blue fin icon at the top left(under the "File" button)
+- In Wireshark, start packet capture by clicking the blue fin at the top left

 <p>